-I am currently jointly appointed as Professor of African Diaspora Studies in the Department of Africana Studies and the Program in American Studies at the University of Virginia.
-I also serve as Associate Director of the Carter G. Woodson Institute for African American and African Studies.
-I am a specialist in Caribbean, US African American, and French colonial literary and historical studies.
+I am currently jointly appointed as Professor of African Diaspora Studies in the Department of Africana Studies and the Department of American Studies at the University of Virginia.
+I am a specialist in Caribbean, African American, and French colonial literary and historical studies.

 Ph.D.
 English, University of Notre Dame, 2009, with distinction.

 M.A.
 English, University of Notre Dame, 2008.

 B.A.
 English, French, Loyola Marymount University, 2002, magna cum laude.

 FELLOWSHIPS, GRANTS, AWARDS (select)

 Robert Silvers Grant for Works in Progress, Robert B. Silvers Foundation, summer 2021.